 Somalia Piracy Resolution

-In addition, the resolution would emphasise the importance of international support, cooperation and information sharing.
-Finally, in terms of follow-up action, the Council would express its intention to continue its consideration of the establishment of specialised anti-piracy courts in Somalia and other states in the region with substantial international participation and support.
-It seems it would also request the Secretary-General to report to the Council within 90 days, after consulting with these states on practical arrangements, including detailed implementation proposals for the establishment of such courts.
+In addition, it seems that in terms of follow-up action, the Council is likely to express its intention to continue its consideration of the establishment of specialised anti-piracy courts in Somalia and other states in the region and request the Secretary-General to report to the Council, after consulting with these states, on practical arrangements for the establishment of such courts.

 While the UK is the lead country on Somalia in the Council, Russia has taken the lead on legal issues related to Somali piracy.
 It first took up the issue in April 2010 when it proposed a resolution (S/RES/1918) that asked the Secretary-General to prepare a report within three months on possible options (such as special domestic chambers, a regional tribunal or an international tribunal) for ensuring prosecution and incarceration of pirates captured off the coast of Somalia.
 Following the issuance of this report (S/2010/394) in July 2010, Russia has continued to push for further consideration of ways to strengthen prosecution of pirates.

 The Council last discussed the issue on 21 June, when it considered a report from the Secretary-General (S/2011/360) on the modalities of establishing specialised Somali anti-piracy courts.
 (This was first recommended by Jack Lang, the Secretary-General’s Special Adviser on legal issues related to piracy off the coast of Somalia , in his January 2011 report to the Secretary-General .)
 At the June meeting Council members had different views on the way forward.
 While France and Russia seemed to favour the creation of specialised Somali piracy courts, the UK and the US expressed reservations about such an option.